 There are three variations that are valuable, all because of having the team name printed in a different color.
 The Mike McCormick white team letters card is very tough, with only two PSA 9 examples in existence as of this writing.
 The color variation for Casey Cox and Eddie Brinkman is yellow with those carrying significant premiums.

 1968 Topps Baseball set prices range from around $1,000 for a VG-EX grade to nearly $4,000 for a true NM/MT set that includes Ryan and Bench.
+You can see them on eBay here.

 The Vintage Baseball Card Set of the Week will go inside a pre-1981 issue with facts and insight.
 The series is sponsored by Sean Bassik Cards, one of the country’s top buyers of vintage baseball and sports cards.
 If you’d like to sell your old cards, contact them via their website or by phone at (844) 227-4001.
 To see a wide variety of vintage cards for sale, click here.